 Are there ever fights?

 In any group setting risks are present.
 Sometimes minor injuries occur during play.
 Occasionally best buddies are playing well and one take it a little too far.
 Our goal is always to prevent altercations before they occur, but they are possible.
-To start, each dogs must go through the orientation and a rigorous screening process.
-This process helps us to make certain that dogs are well-mannered and also comfortable in a group setting before they are admitted to the clubhouse.
+To start, each dog must go through the orientation and a rigorous screening process.
+This process helps us to check that dogs are well-mannered and also comfortable in a group setting before they are admitted to the clubhouse.

 What happens if my dog becomes injured or ill at Grateful Dogs?

 We take health and safety very seriously.
-Any notable behavior such as vomiting, loose stool, limping, squinting, licking, or shaking head are documented and monitored closely.
+Any notable behavior such as vomiting, loose stool, limping, squinting, licking, or head shaking are documented and monitored closely.
 In a non-emergency or non-urgent situation, you will be notified upon pick up.
 If it is deemed that your dog needs medical treatment in a non-emergency situation, you or your emergency contact will be notified and your dog will be taken to the vet for treatment at your expense.
-In the event of a true emergency we will transport your dog to a local veterinarian and do our best to reach out to you as quickly as possible.
+In the event of a life-threatening emergency we will transport your dog to the closest emergency facility or local veterinarian and do our best to reach out to you as quickly as possible.

-What happens if my dog injures another dog?
+What happens if my dog injures someone or another dog?